 - The buyer may terminate the contract and get a refund of their good faith deposit (aka “earnest money deposit”).

-An appraisal – Lenders will typically require that a property is appraised in order to protect their investment.
+An appraisal – Lenders will typically require a property to be appraised to protect their investment.
 The lender wants to make sure that the home is worth at least what the buyer is paying for it – so that losses can be recouped if something goes wrong.
 Typically, if an appraisal comes in low, either the seller will have to reduce the asking price or the buyer will have to pay cash for the difference – or a combination of both.
 A reputable Realtor with lots of experience can guide you through this process.

 An established Realtor® will review contracts carefully and review with their clients the reasons for which the buyer or seller could potentially back out of the transaction without a penalty.
 This could include things like not satisfying a contingency or a contract deadline.
 If the buyer gets “cold feet” or changes their mind(s) – maybe because they have found a better property – the earnest money may be at risk of loss to the seller(s).
 This compensation to the seller(s) may provide some compensation for the time that their home was off the market.
 Alternatively, if the seller decides to back out because he or she has a change of heart or a better offer was made for the property, the buyer may have a legal right to collect damages from the seller.